tntoocom/tntoo/whitepaper.md

 # TNTOO Whitepaper

-Fair, open, reserves can not be diverted blockchain network.
+Fair, open, reserves can not be diverted transaction network.

 Version 1.0